MatheusJCastro/meafs/docs/manual.rst

 These sessions are saved at the MEAFS root directory (this directory can be found by typing in a terminal ``meafs -h``).
-The file names for each type of auto save can be checked bellow:
+The file names for each type of auto save can be checked below:

 ==================== ===================================
 File Name            Description